jesus-333/Unity-hand-tracking/README.md

 I will use a python script to detect the hand movement and the relative gesture.

 **NB: THE PROJECT TO WORK NEED SOME FILE THAT I CAN'T DOWNLOAD ON GITHUB FOR SIZE REASONS.**
-The file are available at the following link.
+The file are available at the following [link](https://drive.google.com/file/d/1doIFMfhjTz7fKd_B_HhHGWr5agNh242I/view?usp=sharing) .
 Download them an put the in the path specify by the file path extra thing.txt